 One of the questions I'm asked most often is "how do you pick these bets?".
 It's a valid and fair question to be honest.
 Many of you out there might rely on tipsters like myself for your selections each day, but I'm sure there is more than a few of you who want to better yourself, improve your betting knowledge and more importantly make money.

 There's a million systems, staking plans and online guides about "how to make money from betting", but let me tell you this from experience, the most important thing is research.
 Over time you learn trends and habits, teams to back, teams to avoid, teams who are unreliable and your head will be your own portfolio of betting advice.
-Do you think I just forgot that Hamilton U20's are great for a first half goal away from home?
-No, it's a bet I am waiting for in advance because of previous experiences.

 The Levels of Research I like to split research into different levels and that can help you understand a little better too.
 There is low-level research, mid-level research and high-level research.
 If you can master the techniques from all 3 areas, you'll have this betting nailed.
 But before I continue, let me just say that by Low-level research, I don't mean that is poor research.
 I've bet on things many a time on low-level research, but I'd adjust my stakes accordingly.